root-project/root/README/ReleaseNotes/v630/index.md

 - The TStorage reallocation routine without a size (`TStorage::ReAlloc(void *ovp, size_t size`) and heap related routines (`TStorage::AddToHeap`, `TStorage::IsOnHeap`, `TStorage::GetHeapBegin`, `TStorage::GetHeapEnd`)
 that were deprecated in v6.02/00.
+- The deprecated `Format(const char* option, int sigDigits)` option for `RooAbsPdf::paramOn()` was removed.
+Please use the `Format(const char* option, ...)` overload that takes command arguments.
+- The deprecated `RooAbsPdf::paramOn()` overload that directly takes a formatting string was removed.
+Please take the overload that uses command arguments.

 ## Core Libraries